 Carpenter bees are not aggressive.
 People are most often scared by the males because they hover in the air near their nests and dart at any intruder nearby.
 Fortunately, male carpenter bees do not sting.
 Females do have a stinger, but are very mellow and rarely sting.

-Benefits of Professional Carpenter Bee Pest Control
+What are the benefits of Professional Carpenter Bee Pest Control?